UWCNuclear/Geant4Scintillator/README.md

 ***Before running the code,*** make sure that you edit the name of the previous output file or it will get overwritten when the simulation runs again:

-    mv test.root ../output/test_SHAPE_LENGTH_REFLECTIVITY.root
+    mv test.root ../output/test_SHAPE_LENGTH_REFLECTIVITY.root (e.g. test_Rod_10cm_975.root)

 To run the code:

     ./OpPhoton -m annihilGamma.mac

-To adapt the analysis code for the parameters that you need (stick length, number of files to analyse, their names, and the names of the output images):
+To adapt the analysis code for the parameters that you need (stick length, number of files to analyse, their names, the names of the output images, and histogram legends):

     mv test.root ../output/test_SHAPE_LENGTH_REFLECTIVITY.root
     cd ../output